brunoV/ororo.async/README.md

 A library for talking to the Wunderground API asynchronously.

 This is a fork of [ororo][ororo] that uses [httpkit][httpkit] instead of [clj-http][clj-http].
-As a result, HTTP requests are asynchronous and will not block the caller's thread.
+As a result, HTTP requests are asynchronous and will not block any one thread.
 The maximum throughput achievable therefore is much larger.

 It currently implements all of the [Wunderground Weather API](http://www.wunderground.com/weather/api/d/documentation.html), with the exception of autocomplete.